Calgary Tigers: Hall of Famers

 The WCHL's short and unstable existence was a result of salary escalation caused by having three leagues competing for top talent.
 As a result, by the mid-1920s, hockey players were among the highest paid athletes in North America, with top players able to demand even higher salaries than the top baseball stars of the time.
 Though the WCHL lasted only five years, the Tigers boasted five future Hockey Hall of Famers on their roster during that time.

-Barney Stanley, a former PCHA star, spent two seasons with the Tigers from 1920–22.
+Barney Stanley, a former PCHA star, spent two seasons with the Tigers from 1920 to 1922.
 Joining the Tigers in the last season of the Big Four League, he once again turned pro when the Tigers joined the WCHL.
 Stanley led the Tigers in scoring with 26 goals in 1921–22 before being traded to Regina.
 Red Dutton, a World War I veteran who refused doctors orders to have his leg amputated after suffering a shrapnel wound, played 123 games with the Tigers before moving to the NHL where he played 449 more with the Montreal Maroons and New York Americans.
-Rusty Crawford, a former standout in the National Hockey Association and National Hockey League before the war, spent three seasons in Calgary from 1922–25.
+Rusty Crawford, a former standout in the National Hockey Association and National Hockey League before the war, spent three seasons in Calgary from 1922 to 1925.
 Crawford recorded 19 goals in 64 games as a Tiger.

 Herb Gardiner began his professional career in Calgary in 1920, remaining with the Tigers until he was sold to the Montreal Canadiens in 1926, where he would go on to win the Hart Memorial Trophy as NHL Most Valuable Player in 1927.
-Harry Oliver also began his pro career in Calgary, playing with the Tigers from 1921–26 where he scored 90 goals before being sold to the Boston Bruins.
+Harry Oliver also began his pro career in Calgary, playing with the Tigers from 1921 to 1926 where he scored 90 goals before being sold to the Boston Bruins.
 Oliver would go on to play eleven seasons in the NHL with the Bruins and New York Americans.